-We’ve been grappling with some big, complicated challenges as a country.
+We’ve been grappling with some urgent and complicated challenges as a country.
 Later this year, we’ll have a presidential election.
-Meanwhile, urgent problems like climate change are higher in the public awareness than ever—but sometimes it feels like polarization is higher than ever, too.
+Meanwhile, urgent problems like climate change remain high in public awareness—but sometimes it feels like polarization is higher than ever, too.
 How will our government take action?

-- Get connected with 1,500 other people from around the country who are concerned about climate change and working to get Congress to act on climate
+- Connect virtually with others from around the country who are concerned about climate change and working to get Congress to act on climate.

 Frequently Asked Questions

 Everyone is invited to participate.
 There are many ways to contribute to the success of CCL’s mission and for those who are able to, we encourage you to join us for this year’s virtual June Conference.